RichardHuang24/Applied-Deep-Learning-Group-Project/README.md

 ## 📌 Overview

 This framework implements a modular pipeline for weakly-supervised semantic segmentation using the Oxford-IIIT Pet dataset.
 It supports:
-- Training classifiers with various backbones and initialization types
+- Training classifiers with various initialization types and CAM methods.
 - Generating Class Activation Maps (CAMs)
 - Converting CAMs to pseudo segmentation masks
 - Training segmentation models using weak or full supervision